 I’ve written about having faith in others, in yourself, in a Higher Power, etc. before.
 I’ve talked about letting go in similar ways related to our desires and intentions, and even a little about letting go in relationships and with the loss of a loved ones.
 I’ve discussed detachment a bit too.

 I must be honest, these are some of the harder things for me.
-In particular, I had difficulty for quite a while with letting go of a desire – or what some call the law of detachment.
+In particular, I had difficulty for quite a while with letting go – or what some call the law of detachment.

-Like many of you reading this, I’ve had challenges and uncertainty in my life and in today’s economy.
+We’ve had challenges and uncertainty in life and in the world/health/economy.
 We often consider that uncertainty is always bad.

 But it is important to realize that there are good things related to uncertainty.
 With uncertainty there is a break or freedom from what has happened – from the past.
 The past does not equal the future.
 We have the opportunity to escape our own past habits, conditioning, from what we now know.
 It is an opportunity.